trainyDEV/B1FPS_Bypass/README.md

 Note:
-- Your FPS will automatically cap to your refresh rate anyway (idk vsync bullshit)
+- Your FPS will not go above your refresh rate anyway (idk vsync bullshit)
 - FPS interval you can set to is 60-600 on the release branches.
 - This tool directly modifies memory while you're ingame, it shouldn't be bannable but use at your own risk.